Woo Chul (Woochul) Shin

 Research

 I study 1) robot learning for robots to acquire and generalize skills from human videos and demonstrations.
 My research focuses on 2) dexterous manipulation with tactile and force feedback, making robots adapt to contact-rich interactions in dynamic environments.
 I want to develop 3) robot reasoning systems that plan, compose, and adapt skills over long horizons, moving beyond imitation toward purposeful autonomy.
-Ultimately, my goal is to "build good robots" that can learn, think, and interact with humans in real-world environments.
+Ultimately, my goal is to build robots that can learn, think, and interact with humans in real-world environments.

 EgoEngine: From Egocentric Human Videos to High-Fidelity Dexterous Robot Demonstrations